NhutNguyen236/Google-classroom-clone/README.md

   - Add comment input and files input but not functional yet
   - Passing `username` among `Trangmonhoc` and its process page
   - Print full name as post owner
+  - Fix lecturer name by getting it displayed by getting fullname from db
+  - Fix teacher side repeat of classes

 ## Localhost used
 * [XAMPP](https://www.apachefriends.org/download.html)